bonboru93/eth_prinet_demo/README.md

 Can be automatically attached by official Ethereum Wallet

-Download and put geth.exe into this file
+Download and put geth.exe into this folder

 # bonboruFarm